In 1994, the tint law in Kentucky was established.

 - And the Back Side Windows shall be 8 percent in light through the tinted windows.

-4. Laws and Regulations Related to Windscreens
+In fact, There Are Specific Laws and Regulations Related to Windscreens Also

 There are proper laws regulating windscreens tint shields in Kentucky.